Andeskjerf/waybar-module-pomodoro/README.md

 I have not tested other status bars, but hopefully it should also work for others.
 Waybar accepts a json with various data to display info for a module.
 If your bar also accepts json, then maybe it'll work the same as it does on Waybar.

-Currently, the time is hardcoded.
-A work cycle is 25 minutes, short break is 5 minutes, and a long break is 15 minutes.

 It follows the same rules as pomodoro: 4 cycles of work and short breaks, followed by a long break.

 # How to use